-Withdrawal From the University
+Withdrawal from the University

-A student who for any reason finds it necessary to withdraw from the University during the course of any semester initiates application for withdrawal in the Office of Student Life with the Dean of Students (residentially) or their Academic Advisor (online).
+A student who for any reason finds it necessary to withdraw from the University during the course of any semester initiates the application for withdrawal in the Office of Retention (residentially located in the AAC) or with their Academic Advisor (online students only).
 A student who fails to follow this procedure may not be considered honorably dismissed.